 Dr. Wirth hired Jeff and Tommy Velline (the Vees) as lead instructors.
 The Vees are the sons of music legend Bobby Vee and members of his touring band.
 Jeff and Tommy, who play drums and bass respectively, have performed with such stellar artists as Paul McCartney and Andrew Lloyd Weber and have toured to such far-away places as

-Other instructors are also professional musicians including Mark Hasbrouck (a WCPA guitar teacher and recording artist), andJeff Engholm (a musician, actor and composer who plays in numerous rock bands and appears in many stage productions in St. Cloud), and Pete Johnson (a WCPA percussion instructor and musician).
+Other instructors are also professional musicians including Mark Hasbrouck (a WCPA guitar teacher and recording artist), andJeff Engholm (a musician, actor and composer who plays in numerous rock bands and appears in many stage productions in St. Cloud), and Mitchell Johnson who has toured Europe with his band Spencer McGillicutty.
 Other instructors are added on an as-needed basis.

 During the 6-day camp, students are exposed to many facets of rock music.
 Participants are given a brief history of rock and roll and are evaluated by instructors regarding their level of playing ability.
 They are grouped into rock bands based on their instrument experience and style of rock music (punk, hard rock, 50's style, etc).
 Students are guided by instructors in making the decisions professional bands need to make to be successful, such as learning and memorizing music, matching arrangement difficulty with available band personnel, choosing songs for audience appeal, coordinating schedules, evaluating, obtaining and moving equipment, overcoming stage fright, resolving conflicts and working as a team.
 The bands choose their music and work to polish their performance for the final concert with guidance from the instructors.